Overview

 • Tendons.
 Cholesterol deposits may thicken the Achilles tendon, along with some tendons in the hands.

 • Eyes.
-High cholesterol levels can cause corneal arcus, a white or gray ring around the iris of the eye.
+High cholesterol levels can cause corneal arcus.
+This is a white or gray ring around the iris of the eye.
 This happens most commonly in older people, but it can occur in younger people who have familial hypercholesterolemia.

 Causes

-Familial hypercholesterolemia is caused by a gene alteration that's passed down from one or both parents.
+A gene alteration that's passed down from one or both parents causes familial hypercholesterolemia.
 People who have this condition are born with it.
-This change prevents the body from ridding itself of the type of cholesterol that can build up in the arteries and cause heart disease.
+This gene alteration prevents the body from ridding itself of the type of cholesterol that can build up in the arteries and cause heart disease.

 Risk factors

-The risk of familial hypercholesterolemia is higher if one or both of your parents have the gene alteration that causes it.
+The risk of familial hypercholesterolemia is higher if one or both parents have the gene alteration that causes it.
 Most people who have the condition receive one affected gene.
 But in rare cases, a child can get the affected gene from both parents.
-This can cause a more severe form of the condition.
+This can cause a more serious form of the condition.

-Familial hypercholesterolemia may be more common in certain populations, including:
+Familial hypercholesterolemia can happen in any race or ethnic group, but it may be more common in certain populations, including:

 Complications

 People who have familial hypercholesterolemia have a higher risk of heart disease and death at a younger age.
 Heart attacks may occur before age 50 in men and age 60 in women.
-The rarer and more severe variety of the condition, if undiagnosed or untreated, can cause death before age 20.
+The rare and more serious form of the condition, if not diagnosed or treated, can cause death before age 20.